 In 2003, The U.K.’s Engineering and Physical Sciences Research Council (EPSRC) felt that its existing review panel process was struggling to promote interdisciplinary proposals.
 That meant the thorniest problems facing researchers — ones that could only be solved by breaking down academic silos — sometimes could not get funded.
 No funding, no research.
 No research, no progress.
 So, the council came up with the idea of running a retreat to work on complex research problems, but from an interdisciplinary perspective.

-That’s when Susan Morrell, who today is EPSRC’s Head of Research Infrastructure, approached The Royal Mail’s Innovation Lab.
+That’s when Susan Morrell, who today is EPSRC’s Head of Peer Review Innovation, approached The Royal Mail’s Innovation Lab.
 The U.K.’s mail delivery service had a long history in technology and research.
 It created the lab as a place where employees could envision the future of the internet and prepare for how it was going to change their everyday world.
 It was a sleek, high-tech space where rules were broken (on purpose) in the name of creativity, with innovation as the goal.
 It was the perfect place for EPSRC to inspire scientists to break down silos, build teams and put forth innovative research proposals.

 Dave Lomas, the lab’s manager at the time, agreed.
 He and Tim Morley, a facilitator hired by the lab to run workshops, ran the first EPSRC retreat.
 But, Dave and Tim (a.k.a.
 Slam) felt it didn’t really apply the model of deliberate creative problem solving they had been learning from Andy Burnett, who was coaching them on creativity.
 At the time, Andy was a research fellow at the Cranfield School of Management where he co-developed the Centre for Creativity.